 Beginning of the Year Opportunities:

-2. Kindergarten Lunch Duty.
+1. Kindergarten Lunch Duty.
 For the first week of school, we need help in the cafeteria for our kindergarten students.
 This is their first time through the cafeteria line and sometimes they have trouble getting everything they need on their tray.
 They also need help with learning how to open their milk, opening their packets, and getting ketchup.
 You can volunteer one day or as many as you like.
-Your child does not have to even be in kindergarten to help!
+Your child does not have to even be in kindergarten for you to help!

 5th Grade Dinner / Farewell